What is Crack Cocaine?

 Symptoms of an Overdose

-Typical signs of an overdose includes;
+Typical signs of an overdose include:

-- Chest pains accompanied with abnormally fast heartbeats and fatally high blood pressure
+- Chest pains accompanied with abnormally fast heartbeats

 - Excessive sweating